One of the most popular Baas solutions, Firebase, was launched in 2011 and acquired by Google in 2014.

 - AWS needs extra efforts.

-- Also included in Firebase, developer/client can check Graphs by yourself.
+- Also included in Firebase, the developer/client can check Graphs by yourself.

 - With Django, there is an additional time (a few hours) to set up 3rd party service for this purpose.